open-neuromorphic/open-neuromorphic.github.io/content/neuromorphic-computing/hardware/truenorth-ibm/index.md

     released: true
     retired: true
 product_name: TrueNorth
+summary: >-
-summary: TrueNorth is a 5.4B transistor, 4096 core, 1M neuron, 256M synapse neurosynaptic
+  TrueNorth is a 5.4B transistor, 4096 core, 1M neuron, 256M synapse
-  chip implemented in 28nm.
+  neurosynaptic chip implemented in 28nm.
 Through a mixed async-sync design & custom toolflow, it achieves 58GSOPS & 400GSOPS/W efficiency while running neural networks in 65mW real-time.
 title: TrueNorth - IBM
+category: uncategorized
 ---

 TrueNorth is a neurosynaptic chip developed by IBM as part of the DARPA SyNAPSE program.
 It implements a non-von Neumann, parallel, scalable, and low-power brain-inspired chip architecture.
 The 5.4 billion transistor TrueNorth chip contains 4096 neurosynaptic cores with 1 million spiking neurons and 256 million synapses.
 It was fabricated in 28nm CMOS technology.